SuperScript™ III First-Strand Synthesis System - FAQs

 While the volume is dependent on the starting amount of RNA used for the first-strand synthesis and the abundance of the target gene, we'd recommend starting with 10% of the first-strand reaction for your PCR reaction.

-SuperScript II RT is supplied as a 200 units/µL stock.
-We need to use 50 units for cDNA synthesis.
+SuperScript II RT is supplied as a 200 U/µL stock.
+We need to use 50 U for cDNA synthesis.
 Can we dilute the enzyme with 5X RT buffer to make it 50 units/µL?

 You can dilute SuperScript II RT in 1X first-strand buffer if you plan to use it immediately.
 The enzyme is not stable in that buffer for extended periods.
-You can also dilute the enzyme in the storage buffer (20 mM Tris HCl pH 7.5, 1 mM DTT, 0.01% NP40, 0.1 mM EDTA, 0.1 M NaCl 50% glycerol) and store it at 20 degrees C.
+You can also dilute the enzyme in the storage buffer, which is 20 mM Tris HCl pH 7.5, 1 mM DTT, 0.01% NP40, 0.1 mM EDTA, 0.1 M NaCl 50% glycerol, and store it at -20 degrees C.

-Also consider using SuperScript IV reverse transcriptase.
+You may also consider using SuperScript III enzyme.
 This enzyme does not need to be diluted in order to perform optimally with a smaller amount of starting template.

 What factors are important when designing degenerate primers?